itsneufox/itsneufox.github.io/serverinstall.md

 wget https://github.com/openmultiplayer/open.mp/releases/download/v1.2.0.2670/open.mp-linux-x86.tar.gz
 ```

-> [!NOTE]
+{: .important }
-> *In this guide, we are downloading the static version!
+>*In this guide, we are downloading the static version!
 Check the latest version marked with a green tag saying "Latest" [here](https://github.com/openmultiplayer/open.mp/releases), then right-click the intended file and copy the link!*

 Extract the downloaded files: